TEMPLE578/ObsidianGitSync/Economics.md

 - Free Market
 	- Freedom to make their own choices
-	- Effeciency is improved because profit acts a signal to improve more
+	- Effeciency is improved because profit acts a signal to improve m

 	-